Avian influenza (bird flu) in winter 2016 to 2017

 The same strain has also been found in wild birds in England, Scotland and Wales.
 We publish a list of cases where we find avian influenza in wild birds.

-H5N8 has been circulating in wild birds in Europe for several months – you can read more on the situation in Europe in the latest veterinary outbreak assessment.
+H5N8 has been circulating in wild birds in Europe for several months – we publish details of the situation in the latest veterinary outbreak assessment.

 If you keep poultry and captive birds

-If you keep poultry – on a commercial scale or a small backyard flock – you are currently required by law to house them or otherwise keep them separate from wild birds.
+All poultry keepers – whether commercial farmers or those with a small backyard flock – are currently required by law to house poultry or otherwise keep them separate from wild birds.
 This is because a Prevention Zone is currently in force across the UK.
 This applies until 28 February 2017.

 All poultry keepers are required to take steps to reduce the risk of infection via the environment, for example in wild bird droppings, by practising good biosecurity.
 You should do this even if your birds are inside.
 You should read our detailed guidance on what you need to do.